V-25K/Guess/README.md

 ### Points & Experience

 **Points** are earned from:
-- Solving challenges (5-25 points based on images revealed)
+- Solving challenges (10-30 points based on attempts needed)
 - Creating challenges (+5 points)
 - Receiving comments on your challenges (+1 point per comment)

 **Experience (EXP)** is gained at a 1:1 ratio with points:
-- Solving challenges (5-25 exp based on images revealed)
+- Solving challenges (10-30 exp based on attempts needed)
 - Creating challenges (+5 exp)
 - Receiving comments on your challenges (+1 exp per comment)